Large genus asymptotics for lengths of separating closed geodesics on random surfaces: Half-collars and separating extremal length systole

 \subsection{Half-collars}

-While a \emph{collar} of a simple closed geodesic $\gamma$ on a complete hyperbolic surface means an equidistance neighborhood $U$ of $\gamma$ homeomorphic to a cylinder, we will mainly consider a half of $U$ cut out by $\gamma$, which we call a \emph{half-collar}.
-More precisely: \begin{definition*} Given $l,w>0$, let $C_{l,w}$ denote the hyperbolic cylinder with boundary as shown in Figure \ref{figure:collar}.
+While a \emph{collar} of a simple closed geodesic $\gamma$ on a complete hyperbolic surface means an equidistant neighborhood $U$ of $\gamma$ homeomorphic to a cylinder, we will mainly consider a half of $U$ cut out by $\gamma$, which we call a \emph{half-collar}.
+More precisely: \begin{definition} Given $l,w>0$, let $C_{l,w}$ denote the hyperbolic cylinder such that one of the two boundary components is a simple closed geodesic of length $l$, while every point on the other component has distance $w$ from the geodesic component